 Patrick A. Armstrong is a 16-year-old male patient who was brought to the emergency department today by his friend's dad with a severe exacerbation of his known asthma.
 Students receive report that the patient received 3 nebulizers from EMS en route and was intubated upon arrival to the ER about 30 minutes ago.
-While students are performing a ventilator check, labs and imaging result.
-Students will need to withdraw the ETT 2-3 cm and adjust ventilator setting per the provided protocol.
-As students are performing these tasks, the patient's dad arrives (as a video on the iPad).
-Student must provide comfort and explain the situation to the dad.
-In addition, an ICU bed opens up, so students will need to provide hand-off report to the ICU RT.
-This scenario revolves around managing a patient during an acute exacerbation of asthma, managing a mechanical ventilation protocol, and communication with both a frantic family member and the ICU RT.
+While students are performing an initial ventilator check, both labs and imaging result.
+Imaging shows that the patient has a large right-sided pneumothorax and needs a chest tube placed.
+In addition, the ventilator needs to be adjusted per the provided protocol.
+After the chest tube is inserted, students will reassess the patient and may perform ABG's.
+This scenario revolves around managing a patient during an acute exacerbation of asthma, managing a mechanical ventilation protocol, and assisting the provider with the insertion of a chest tube.